-During the fall, I love using pumpkin in all sorts of ways to offer the vitamins it contains to my kids in lots of ways—outside of just pie!
-These muffins have a pleasant amount of pumpkin flavor, plus nutritious ingredients to make them a balanced breakfast or snack.
+During the fall, I love using pumpkin and the vitamins it contains in lots of ways—outside of just pie!
+These muffins for kids have a pleasant amount of pumpkin flavor plus nutritious ingredients to make them a balanced breakfast or snack.

 And the small size makes them a perfect size for toddlers to pick up and self feed.

 I love baking a batch of these muffins ahead of time and having them on hand for easy toddler breakfasts throughout the week.
-I also love to have them on hand for my own snacking needs—the hint of chocolate is so delicious almost any time of the day!
+I also love them for my own snacking needs—the hint of chocolate is delicious almost any time of the day!

 TIP: To make them ahead and store them for later, simply let the muffins cool and store them in an airtight container in the fridge.
 Serve them chilled or warm them for 10-15 seconds in the microwave before serving.